Ford F-150 years to avoid — most common problems

 If you own an older version of the F-150, your problem may be the inertia switch.
 When set off, the switch removes power from the fuel pump.
 The switch is easily triggered by simple things like slamming a door too hard or hitting a pothole, so before taking the truck to the mechanic, check if the inertia switch has been somehow activated.

 The F-150 has evolved quite a lot, and having gone through close to 14 generations has incredible results to show for it.
-For over three decades, it has been the best-selling vehicle in the U.S. Despite its huge success, here are the F-150 years you should avoid if you want the benefits of using the F-150.
+For over three decades, it has been the best-selling vehicle in the US, but according to driver reports and reviews, these are the worst-rated years:

 Eleventh-generation (2004-2006 model years)